circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 {: #specifications }
 {:.no_toc}

-The Remote Docker Environment has the following technical specifications (for CircleCI Server installations, contact the systems administrator for specifications):
+The Remote Docker Environment has the following technical specifications (for CircleCI server installations, contact the systems administrator for specifications):

 CPUs | Processor                 | RAM | HD
 -----|---------------------------|-----|------